joehewett/super-simple-blog/posts/non-technical-llm-resources.md

 ---

 ### Notes
-These are entry level, not-very-technical resources.
-Generally ranked in order of importance.
+I get asked frequently what kind of resources I'd recommend to people who want to start reasoning about the state and future of AI.
+The following are what I think are some good resources to get started, from which you can derive more sources depending on your interests and tastes.
+They are ranked in order of importance (in my opinion) within their category.
 I will update this list as I find new resources.

 Note that these are not technical resources.
 I personally don't think it is important for everyone to have a deep mechanistic understanding of how LLMs work, but I do think it is important to have a high level understanding of the theory and conversations taking place around the LLMs.
 This is what this list is for.